 About the CCB Consumer Advocacy Group

-The CCB Consumer Advocacy Group (CCB CAG), co-chaired by A/Prof Claudine Bonder and Ms Paula Nagel AM, has been established to better connect our research with community experiences of cancer and consumer expectations.
+The CCB Consumer Advocacy Group (CCB CAG), co-chaired by Professor Claudine Bonder and Ms Paula Nagel AM, has been established to better connect our research with community experiences of cancer and consumer expectations.

 The CCB CAG is a group of community volunteers who, from time to time, are invited to add value to the work of our members by: